crabchurch/crabchurch.github.io/index.md

 The remarkable retelling of a long-forgotten Westcountry saga.

-The year is 1645, during the height of the English Civil War.
+The year is 1645, at the height of the English Civil War.

 In the little twin towns of Weymouth and Melcombe a conspiracy is unfolding which could change the course of English history.